-- Audiobook: Recordings of oral readings of books designed for commercial distribution and consumption. - Broadcast: Recordings of a radio broadcast. - Documentary recordings: Recordings of sounds made outside a controlled studio environment or professional performance venue that are generally unedited and typically made with portable equipment. - Home recordings: Sound recordings produced in a private home.
+- Audiobook: Recordings of oral readings of books designed for commercial distribution and consumption. - Broadcast: Recordings of a radio broadcast. - Classroom Recording: Recordings of lectures in a classroom setting. - Documentary recording: Recordings of sounds made outside a controlled studio environment or professional performance venue that are generally unedited and typically made with portable equipment.

-- Lab recordings: Sound recordings produced in a speech or language lab. - Studio recordings: Sound recordings produced in a professional recording studio. - Podcasts: Programs (such as music, news or arts programs) that are like a radio or television show but that are downloaded over the Internet.
+- Home recording: Sound recordings produced in a private home. - Lab recording: Sound recordings produced in a speech or language lab. - Studio recording: Sound recordings produced in a professional recording studio. - Podcast: Programs (such as music, news or arts programs) that are like a radio or television show but that are downloaded over the Internet.